Port of Mongla: Port infrastructure

 The port has 11 jetties and 8 warehouses.
 It uses 12 swinging moorings in deeper sections in the river.
 The port is connected by the Bangladesh Railway to the Khulna Metropolitan Area.

 Ship services

 In 2015–16, 636 ships used Mongla port.
 Mongla is connected to most major ports in the world, particularly Asian ports.
 Hundreds of ships use the port each year, most of which come via Singapore, Hong Kong and Colombo.
 Mongla is also connected to most inland ports in Bangladesh, including the Port of Dhaka and the Port of Narayanganj.

+In 2018, Bangladesh allowed India access at this port and the Chittagong Port to transport goods to Indian territory.

 Trade

 The port is open for 24 hours and up to 225 metre long ships can enter into the port for discharging cargo.
 A constraint free large channel is available for anchorage and loading/unloading facilities on both sides for 33 ships at a time.

 Future expansion

 The government of Bangladesh has launched dredging and jetty construction projects to expand the capacity of Mongla port.